taustation-fan/taustation-fan.github.io/README.md

 Deposits are free at any bank.

-### Converting Bonds to Credits

-There is no way to convert credits to bonds.

-The bank offers you to convert bonds to credits at a 1:5 conversion rate, but that is a pretty terrible conversion rate.

-You get a better rate if you go the vendors at the Market, and buy a 3-day VIP pack for 290 bonds (which you can do once per 7 days).
-You can sell this at the Public Market for somewhere between 15,000 and 30,000 credits (of which you need to pay 10% as market fee).
-Before you do that, ask in the chat if anybody is willing to buy it, and at what price point.

-That way, you get a conversion rate of 1 bond to 45..90 credits.

-If you don't have enough money to afford the seller's fee on the market, you can try to find a potential buyer for the VIP pack in the chat, and maybe they'll help you.

-The process goes something like this:

-* The two of you agree on a price for the VIP pack
-* You find or buy an insignificant item like a Capacitor or Beer Bottles
-* You put it up on the Public Market for 1/10th of the agreed-upon price
-* The designated buyer buys the item from the Public Market
-* You use the money earned that way to pay the listing fee of the VIP pack

-If you don't even have a 1/100th of the agreed-upon price, you might need to conduct this process twice.

-Of course, this process requires that the designated buyer trusts you not to run away with the money before the final VIP pack sale.

 ## Stats and Focus

 Whenever you try something, and the success is not a foregone